Rob0xFF/GCodeZ/README.md

  **--laser=laser_diameter** The laser spot diameter is specified in millimeters and must match the diameter used for 2D GCode generation.
 Parameter must be be valid floating point number.

 ## Optional Command Line Options:
- **--stepwith=stepwith** The minimum spatial point-to-point distance in the output is expressed in millimeters, with a default value of 0.5 millimeters.
+ **--stepwidth=stepwidth** The minimum spatial point-to-point distance in the output is expressed in millimeters, with a default value of 0.5 millimeters.
 Reducing this value will result in greater precision in laser path tracking along the STL surface but will necessitate a longer computation time.
 Parameter must be be valid floating point number.

  **--simplify** Consider only facets whose normal vector contains a component in the positive z-direction.
 Additionally, if a proper range is given in the header of the GCode file, STL facet search is restricted to the area (0, 0) .. (xMax + 0.5, yMax + 0.5).
 This can lead to increased execution speed in certain models.
 Ensure that the STL file includes valid normals for each facet.
 The option does not require any parameters.